Touring Tires 101 Explained: All You Need To Know

 Balanced Handling

 The wider contact area of the touring tire makes it much more stable and precise in handling.
-Thanks to the specific pattern and the fortified construction, the touring tire communicates better with the driver through superior accuracy.
-In addition, it is very responsive to inputs, especially in cornering, as the wider contact patch aids against lateral forces.
+Thanks to the specific pattern and the fortified construction, the touring tire communicates better with the driver through superior response.
+In addition, it is very precise to inputs, especially in cornering, as the wider contact patch aids against lateral forces.

 Built To Improve Fuel Consumption

 Fuel efficiency is a very important aspect of any tire.
 This aspect is especially critical for those who spend plenty of time driving on endless roads to changing destinations.
-Taking into account that it is rather difficult to find a fuel station while on highways, the tires must be as economical as possible in order not to put the driver in difficulty on the way to the destination.
-In addition, tire fuel efficiency is a criterion that saves the driver plenty of money.
+Taking into account that it is rather difficult to find a fuel station while on highways, the tires must be as fuel-efficient as possible in order not to put the driver in difficulty on the way to his destination.
+In addition, tire fuel efficiency helps drivers save plenty of money.

 Touring tires provide superb traction not only due to their lower rolling resistance but also due to their specific construction.
 These behave confidently on both dry and wet roads, with minimal to no risk of destabilization.